tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Terms of Service.md

  **2.** **Cancellation Right**

 You normally have the right to cancel the Services within 14 days after the date the Services start being provided.
 However, you acknowledge that we start provision of the Services immediately following acceptance of your selection of the Services (which, by selecting the Service, you request us to do) and that you will have no right to change your mind and cancel under the Consumer Contracts Regulations once the Services have been fully carried out.
-If you cancel before the Services have been fully carried out (and within the 14-day period) then the charge you pay us (and which we will deduct from any refund otherwise due to you) will be proportionate to the Services that have been used by the time you cancel, and will not exceed our reasonable costs of providing the Services up until that point.[[1\]](#_ftn1)
+If you cancel before the Services have been fully carried out (and within the 14-day period) then the charge you pay us (and which we will deduct from any refund otherwise due to you) will be proportionate to the Services that have been used by the time you cancel, and will not exceed our reasonable costs of providing the Services up until that point.<sup>[1](#ftn1)</sup>

 ------

-[[1\]](#_ftnref1) **Note to Tencent**: You should include a specific check-box at the point of order placement to capture this acknowledgement and consent.
-We can assist with wording, if required.#_ftn1)
+<a name="ftn1">[1]</a>: **Note to Tencent**: You should include a specific check-box at the point of order placement to capture this acknowledgement and consent.
+We can assist with wording, if required.

 To cancel the Services, you must clearly inform us, preferably: